Typsium/alchemist/src/elements/links.typ

   cram((length, 0), (0, 0), ctx, cetz-ctx, args)
 })

-/// Draw a dashed cram between two molecules with the arrow pointing to the right
+/// Draw a dashed cram between two fragments with the arrow pointing to the right
 /// #example(```
 /// #skeletize({
-///   molecule("A")
+///   fragment("A")
 ///   cram-dashed-right()
-///   molecule("B")
+///   fragment("B")
 /// })
 ///```)
 /// It is possible to change the stroke of the lines in the arrow